floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

   buffer which needs to be big enough to hold all stream-uploads in a single frame (staging buffer sizes can be adjusted in the sg_setup() call)

-The strategy for updating `usage.dynamic_update` may change in the future.
+The strategy for updating `usage.dynamic_update` resources may change in the future.
 For instance I was considering treating dynamic-updates exactly the same as stream-updates (e.g. going through the per-frame staging buffer to avoid the `vkQueueWaitIdle()`), and when the staging buffer would overflow